ddominguez/react-strava-app/README.md

 Clone https://github.com/ddominguez/flask-strava and follow directions to setup and start flask app.

 Create .env.local file in root directory and add the following variables.
+In this example, the URIs are the endpoints are from the flask app.

 ```
 REACT_APP_AUTH_URI = 'http://localhost:5000/strava_authorize'
 REACT_APP_TOKEN_URI = 'http://localhost:5000/strava_token'
+REACT_APP_GOOGLE_MAPS_API_KEY = 'YOUR_GOOGLE_MAPS_API_KEY'
 ```

-In this example, the URIs are the endpoints are from the flask app.

 Start react app